selecky/AR_Helmet/README.md

 # AR Helmet

 ## Overview
 AR Helmet is a Unity-based mobile AR application that provides users with an interactive augmented reality experience.
-When the user's camera detects the provided helmet marker, a 3D motorcycle helmet spawns in the augmented environment.
+When the user's camera detects the provided marker image, a 3D motorcycle helmet spawns in the augmented environment.
 Users can rotate the helmet using buttons and trigger an animation that adds viking-style horns to the helmet.

 ## Features
-- **AR Marker Detection**: Detects the helmet marker image and spawns a 3D helmet at the marker's position.
+- **AR Marker Detection**: Detects the marker image and spawns a 3D helmet above the marker's position.
 - **Rotation Controls**: Use left and right buttons to rotate the helmet around its vertical axis.
 - **Horn Animation**: Press the "Horns" button to animate the Viking horns onto the helmet.